 - · pupmod-auditd

 - Completely overhauled the module with a focus on better acceptance testing and format compliance.

-- pupmod-augeasproviders
+- · pupmod-augeasproviders

 - This was updated to 2.1.3.

 - The update to 2.1.3 caused the addition of all of the pupmod-augeasproviders modules below.

-- · augeasproviders_apache
+- augeasproviders\apache

 - Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_base
+- · augeasproviders\base

 - Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders_core
+- augeasproviders\core

 - Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders grub
+- · augeasproviders\grub

 - Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_mounttab
+- · augeasproviders mounttab

 - Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_nagios
+- augeasproviders\nagios

 - Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders_pam
+- · augeasproviders\pam

 - Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_postgresql
+- augeasproviders\postgresql

 - Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders_puppet
+- augeasproviders\puppet

 - Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_shellvar
+- · augeasproviders\shellvar

 - Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders_ssh
+- · augeasproviders\ssh

 - Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders_sysctl
+- augeasproviders\sysctl

 - Imported 2.1.3 to support the Augeasproviders stack.

-- · pupmod-augeasproviders
+- pupmod-augeasproviders

 - This was updated to 2.1.3.

 - The update to 2.1.3 caused the addition of all of the pupmod-augeasproviders modules below.

-- · pupmod-cgroups
+- pupmod-cgroups

 - Added acceptance tests.

 - pupmod-common => Deprecated Replaced by pupmod-simplib!

-- · pupmod-simplib
+- pupmod-simplib

-- Created parse_hosts function.
+- Created parse\hosts function.

 - Added full tests for evaluating the ability to toggle FIPS mode.

-- · pupmod-kibana

-- Add Kibana dashboards to the Kibana module.

-- Allows users to apply default SIMP Kibana Dashboards.

-- · pupmod-logstash

-- Integrated SIMP and Electrical Logstash modules.

-- Changes the existing Logstash module to allow users to apply default SIMP filters.

 - pupmod-richardc-datacat

 - Incorporated the richardc/datacat module into the core for user convenience.

 - · pupmod-freeradius

 - Split the Freeradius module based on version so that it can be properly selected against the installed version of Freeradius.
 This may take two runs to coalesce.

 - pupmod-puppetlabs-inifile

-- Updated to version 1.2.0.

-- pupmod-puppetlabs-puppetdb

-- Updated to version 5.0.0-0.

-- pupmod-simp-kibana

-- Add Kibana dashboards to the Kibana module.

-- Allows users to apply default SIMP kibana Dashboards.

-- · pupmod-simp-logstash

-- Integrated SIMP and Electrical Logstash modules.

-- Changes the existing Logstash module to allow users to apply default SIMP filters.

-- · pupmod-pki - Now generate a system RSA public key against the passed private key. - pupmod-puppetlabs-postgresql - Initial import of the Puppet Labs PostgreSQL module. - Modifications were made to support the SIMP concat. - pupmod-puppetlabs-puppetdb - New import of the Puppet Labs PuppetDB module. - pupmod-puppetlabs-stdlib - Updated to version 4.5.1. - · pupmod-rsyslog - Migrated to Rsyslog 7 and the new RainerScript - Added acceptance tests. - · pupmod-simp - Now set the SELinux Boolean use_nfs_home_dirs when using NFS for home directories. - 'fixfiles' is now run prior to the final 'runpuppet' client script runs due to various issues with autorelabel over time. - · pupmod-tftpboot - Updated to use native packages and pull as much as possible. - simp-doc - Updated tables across the board to be more readable. - Updated documentation relating to user management and user key management using SSH. - Rebranded the documentation and updated the color scheme. - Updated the default system passwords. - pupmod-vsftpd Completely refactored to meet the new module layout guidance.
-The user and group are now able to be modified from the defaults Added a full suite of Beaker tests - · simp-utils - 'simp config' was rewritten to allow for new features and flexibility. - Now provided as a Ruby gem simp-cli. - simp-doc - Removed several obsolete sections and cleaned up a great deal of the language. - simp-rsync - Content has been restructured to eliminate licensing conflicts. - ClamAV has been refactored into a separate (GPL) package. - · pupmod-simp-rsyslog - Module has been rewritten to support rsyslog 7.4. - Facter 2.4 activeprocessorcount is_virtual mtu<INTERFACE> physicalprocessorcount processorcount selinux_enforced selinux sp_number_processors sp_packages
+- Updated to version 1.2.0. - pupmod-puppetlabs-puppetdb - Updated to version 5.0.0-0. - pupmod-simp-kibana - Add Kibana dashboards to the Kibana module. - Allows users to apply default SIMP kibana Dashboards. - · pupmod-simp-logstash - Integrated SIMP and Electrical Logstash modules. - Changes the existing Logstash module to allow users to apply default SIMP filters. - · pupmod-pki - Now generate a system RSA public key against the passed private key. - pupmod-puppetlabs-postgresql - Initial import of the Puppet Labs PostgreSQL module. - Modifications were made to support the SIMP concat. - pupmod-puppetlabs-puppetdb - New import of the Puppet Labs PuppetDB module. - pupmod-simp-rsyslog - Module has been rewritten to support rsyslog 7.4. - pupmod-simp-simp - Set the SELinux Boolean 'use\nfs\home\dirs' to 'on' if a remote NFS server is used for home directories. - The 'runpuppet' script was modified to run 'fixfiles' on systems prior to the final puppet runs since RHEL7, in some cases, does not appear to honor the '/.autorelabel' file. - pupmod-puppetlabs-stdlib - Updated to version 4.5.1. - pupmod-sysctl - Moved the configuration file updates from sysctl.conf to sysctl.d/20-simp.conf to use the latest update mechanisms. - · pupmod-tftpboot - Updated to use native packages and pull as muchs possible. - simp-doc - Updated tables across the board to be more readable. - Updated documentation relating to user management and user key management using SSH. - Rebranded the documentation and updated the color scheme. - Updated the default system passwords. - simp-rsync - Content has been restructured to eliminate licensing conflicts. - ClamAV has been refactored into a separate (GPL) package.